MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/technical-reference/CachingGuidancePlugin.md

 # CachingGuidancePlugin

-Provides caching guidance when the same API calls are made repeatedly within a given timeframe.
+Shows a warning when Dev Proxy intercepted the same request within the specified period of time.

 ## Plugin instance definition